Conflict-Based Model Predictive Control for Scalable Multi-Robot Motion Planning: Related works

 In contrast, multi-agent motion planning (MAMP) algorithms aim to generate dynamically feasible plans that robots can execute while satisfying robot-robot and robot-environment constraints.
 Among sampling-based methods, \cite{vcap2013multi, solovey2015finding, kottinger2022conflict, shome2020drrt} adapt RRT and RRT* motion planners to work for multi-robot cases on discrete graphs and geometrically embedded composite roadmaps.
 These have been shown to outperform M* and other variants of RRT that plan over the composite state space of all agents.
 Recently, \cite{kottinger2022conflict} demonstrated scalable and dynamic multi-robot motion planning by leveraging the structure of CBS with a modified version of RRT to plan conflict free motion plans.
-Although these methods have been shown to be effective for problems with many robots and variety of environments, their run-time does not allow for fast online re-planning.
-This can be a major drawback for hardware deployment as imperfections in execution and changes in the environment would often necessitate adapting the motion plans of some or all agents.
+Although these methods have been shown to be effective for large problems, their run-time does not allow for fast online re-planning.
+This can be a major drawback for hardware deployment as imperfections in execution and changes in the environment may necessitate adapting the motion plans of some agents.